-Causal additive models (CAMs) are a popular way of introducing low-dimensional structure to strike the balance between flexibility and statistical efficiency~\citep{cam}.
-A CAM assumes that each node can be written as an additive function of its parents and independent noise.
-We make this assumption and consider the following model in this paper:
+Causal additive models (CAMs) are widely used to introduce low-dimensional structure while balancing flexibility and statistical efficiency \citep{cam}.
+In a CAM, it is assumed that each node can be expressed as an additive function of its parents plus independent noise.
+In this paper, we adopt this assumption and consider the following model: for all $1 \leq j \leq p$,